Ministers facing revolt over plans to criminalise rough sleeping

 He also emphasised it was important the Government used a raft of support measures to prevent rough sleeping and said he was interested to see what Rishi Sunak has planned.

-Conservative former ministers Sir Iain Duncan Smith and Damian Green are among those who have signed a series of amendments to the Bill aimed at countering the drive to criminalise rough sleeping.
+Conservative former ministers Sir Iain Duncan Smith and Damian Green are among 10 Tories who have signed a series of amendments to the Bill aimed at countering the drive to criminalise rough sleeping.

 Measures tabled by Tory MP Bob Blackman (Harrow East) would seek to ensure ministers fulfil their promise to repeal the Vagrancy Act 1824, the law which currently criminalises rough sleeping and begging.